TerminalsandCoffee/terraform-associate-study/12-terraform-cloud-enterprise.md

 ---

 ### Question 3
-How do you reference a private module from Terraform Cloud's registry?
+How do you reference a private module from HCP Terraform's registry?
 A) `source = "./modules/vpc"`
 B) `source = "app.terraform.io/org/vpc/aws"`
 C) `source = "hashicorp/vpc/aws"`